reeceyang/bobaboss/README.md

 - [ ] contact form for if a shop is missing
 - [ ] saving reviews and shops
 - [ ] trending review api endpoint
-- [ ] credit unsplash photographers
 - [ ] shop stats box
 - [ ] improve search method selection
 - [ ] cancel edit button
+- [ ] friending people, then search by friends
+- [ ] show google profile picture for profile button on navbar and on review: https://kyleamathews.github.io/react-gravatar/

 aesthetics (less important)

 - [ ] highlight active page on navbar
 - [ ] metadata for pages
-- [ ] whitespace in review text?

 done